-A letter of credit is a payment method that smoothes the way for international trade or other transactions.
-With a letter of credit, buyers and sellers can reduce their risk and ensure timely payment, and be more confident about reliable delivery of goods or services.
+A letter of credit is a payment method that smoothes the way for international trade and a variety of other transactions.
+With a letter of credit, buyers and sellers can reduce their risk, ensure timely payment, and be more confident about reliable delivery of goods or services.
 Learning about different types of letters of credit can help you choose which one to use and understand what you’re working with.

 Commercial Letter of Credit